AccessibilityRG/HelsinkiRegionTravelCO2Matrix2015/README.md

 - [Codes](#codes)
 - [Contribution / Contact](#contact)

+(P.S.
+You can read Finnish description from [Metadata](metadata/METADATA_Helsinki-Region-Travel-CO2-Matrix-2015.txt).)

 ## <a name="what-is"></a>What is Helsinki Region Travel CO2 Matrix 2015?

 [__Helsinki Region Travel CO2 Matrix 2015__](http://www.helsinki.fi/science/accessibility/data) is a dataset that contains CO2 emissions (+some additional attributes) produced by public transportation (PT) and private car